 With UniConnect, you can stand a chance to be part of the world’s first and largest online university fair, where you can get in direct contact with a representative of the university of your choice.

-Syllabus of BSc Ophthalmic Technology
+The year-wise syllabus of BSc Ophthalmic Technology is given below:

 - Human Anatomy